mskf1383/pashmak/README.md

 println $result;
 ```

-output:
+Output:

 ```
 15
 ```

-now, above syntax is ugly. we can write this code like this:
+Now, above syntax is ugly.
+We can write this code like this:

 ```bash
 func add_two_nums ($nums);